TomFrederik/fact-ai/README.md

 	raw outputs, checkpoints and logs of our grid search

 `/training_logs`
-	raw outputs, checkpoints and logs of scripts you run yourself
+	raw outputs, checkpoints and logs of scripts

-`/final_logs`
-	raw_outputs, checkpoints and logs of our final runs

 `./`
 	The root folder contains the code necessary to prepare the data, run all experiments and analyse the results.
 For a guided tour we recommend checking out `results.ipynb`.